lucassantosf/devops/aws/rds.md

     Select 'Auto generate a password' or define/confirm one

-        After finally created, if auto genenare option selected, will be showed modal 'View Credential details' and password will be saw
+        After finally created, if auto generate option selected, will be showed modal 'View Credential details' and password will be saw

     -----------------------